particle-iot/docs/src/content/reference/device-os/wifi-setup-options.md

 ---
-title: Wi-Fi setup
+title: Wi-Fi setup options
 columns: two
 layout: commonTwo.hbs
-description: Wi-Fi setup
+description: Wi-Fi setup options
 includeDefinitions: [api-helper, api-helper-cloud, device-setup-usb, api-helper-projects, api-helper-protobuf, api-helper-usb, api-helper-extras, api-helper-tickets, webdfu, zip]
 ---

 # {{title}}

-This page includes information on how to set up Wi-Fi on fleets of P2, Photon 2, or Argon devices.
-If you are interested in setting up a single device, see [setup options](/getting-started/setup/setup-options).
+This page includes information on how to set up Wi-Fi on P2, Photon 2, or Argon devices that are used by your customers who are using a product that you have created on the Particle platform.

+If you are interested in setting up a single device for your own software development, see [setup options](/getting-started/setup/setup-options).

 ### Provisioning mode